 Maintenance of a hatchet has some easy and some more complex parts.
 Once you get your hands on a well designed, sharp hatchet, maintenance is identical to that of a knife.
 Keep the metal parts dry so they don’t rust; if it is a wooden handle, put some oil on it from time to time to keep it from drying out; and every so often, touch up the edge with a sharpening stone.
 Any of the hatchets I recommended above, should be very serviceable with just a small amount of work with a sharpening stone.

 Many people like to do more serious modifications to their hatchets.
-Changing the grind angle using a file or replacing the handle are not uncommon.
+Changing the grind angle using a file or replacing the handle is not uncommon.
 These techniques require patience and effort.
 A good resource on axes is an e-book called An Ax to Grind: A Practical Ax Manual.
-It was put out by the USDA and covers a wide range of topics from the history of the axe, to axe maintenance.
-These is also a companion video which offers some tips on more sophisticated axe techniques.
+It was put out by the USDA and covers a wide range of topics from the history of the ax, to ax maintenance.
+There is also a companion video that offers some tips on more sophisticated ax techniques.

 This has been a very basic primer on hatchets.
 It is my hope that the fundamentals of hatchet selection and proper use, will make the experience of those who are just starting out with the tool just a little bit easier and more enjoyable.
 I trust that the more a hatchet is used, the more apparent its value will become.

 Ross Gilmore was born and raised in Bulgaria but currently lives in the US.
 I don’t know much, but I’m happy to share the little that I do know.
 For more information, visit his blog, Wood Trekker.Editor's note: Help support this site by making your next gear purchase through one of the links above.
 Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.

 - parts of a hatchet